-Meditation | Seven Practices That Make You A More Attractive Man
+Meditation | Seven Practices To Make You More Attractive (updated 2024)

+Above all, for me, meditation means freedom.
+It means clarity of thinking and no emotional turmoil.
 You will find that incorporating meditation into your daily routine will only enhance your life for the better.

-A Beginner’s Guide To Meditation (23 Q&A’s) – Part 1
+A beginner’s guide to meditation (23 Q&A’s) – part 1

+The first stages of learning any new principle can be challenging.
 It is important to have a roadmap in front of you to avoid or resolve any issues you may come across on your journey.

+For this reason, I have collated 23 questions that I have been asked in my meditation courses.
 I will go through them one at a time to offer you a roadmap for learning the ancient and profound art of meditation.

-#1 – What should I do if I keep falling asleep when meditating?
+What should I do if I keep falling asleep when meditating?

 When I first started meditating around 10 years ago, I would fall asleep every single time.
 I would meditate on my bed; I would calm my nervous system and then I would just fall asleep.